 In recent years, retail, health, and education have been among the sectors attracting the most early-stage entrepreneurial activities in China.
-Over 60 percent of newly-started Chinese business people acknowledge being opportunity rather than necessity driven.
-In 2017, the physical infrastructure of business environments and internal market dynamics in China were favorably evaluated by the Global Entrepreneurship Monitor.
+In 2019, the physical infrastructure of business environments and internal market dynamics in China were favorably evaluated by the Global Entrepreneurship Monitor.

 With Chinese startups on the rise, the flow of knowledge that is reversed to the traditional “copy-to-China” is already on the way.
 Some entrepreneurs and investors are starting to talk about the “copy-from-China” era in the business world.